-TITLE: Establishment and Corporate Status NUMBER: GP 1.00 AUTHORITY: Florida Statute: FS1001.63; FS 1004.67 SEE ALSO: DATE ADOPTED: 03/08 REVISED: 11/12; 03/19 BOARD SECRETARY:
+TITLE: Establishment and Corporate Status NUMBER: GP 1.00 AUTHORITY: Florida Statutes: FS 1000.21; FS 1001.61; FS 1001.63 ; FS 1001.65 ; FS 1004.67 SEE ALSO: DATE ADOPTED: 03/08 REVISED: 11/12; 03/19; 10/22 BOARD SECRETARY:

-To establish the local operating authority of the College Board of Trustees and the College President as Chief Executive Officer
+To establish the local operating authority of the District Board of Trustees and the College President as Chief Executive Officer

-Florida College System institutions are operated by local Boards of Trustees as provided in Florida Statute FS 1001.63.
+Florida College System institutions are operated by local Boards of Trustees as provided in Florida Statutes § 1001.63.
 The College President shall serve as the Executive Officer and Corporate Secretary to the Board of Trustees and shall be responsible to the Board of Trustees for setting the agenda for meetings of the Board of Trustees in consultation with the Board Chair.
 The President also serves as Chief Administrative Officer of Northwest Florida State College and all components of the institution.
 All aspects of its operation are responsible to the Board of Trustees through the President.

-The name of the board of this College, which serves the region is "The Board of Trustees of Northwest Florida State College."
+The name of the board of this College, which serves Okaloosa and Walton Counties, is "The District Board of Trustees of Northwest Florida State College."